Transforming the Craft Industry in Myanmar

 Artisans Succeeding Despite the Pandemic

-Pi Hram Hliang has been leading design trainings for the silk headboard fabrics to nineteen other weavers in her community – she’s an expert.
-She also attended a business training and this has inspired her to set up her own business.
+Pi Hram Hliang has been leading design training for the silk headboard fabrics to nineteen other weavers in her community – she’s an expert.
+She also attended a business training which inspired her to set up her own business.